Legal Advice for Landlord / Tenant — 647 results

-Written by attorney David M Blain, almost 2 years ago.
+Written by attorney David M Blain, about 2 years ago.

 The most obvious responsibility of a tenant is to paythe rent.
 The landlord must provide a habitable premises in which the tenant can quietly enjoy.
 What happens though,when the tenant... more

-Written by attorney Adam Jay Jaffe, about 1 year ago.
+Written by attorney Adam Jay Jaffe, over 1 year ago.

 The following statements are suggested to be told to a judge during a landlord-tenant small claims trial after the landlord has failed to return some or all of a security deposit.
 These... more